JacobWashburn-USDA/MatchPlant/7_obj_det_tester/README.md

 1. Memory Usage:
     - Adjust batch size based on available GPU memory
-    - Optimize number of workers
+    - Optimize the number of workers
     - Use appropriate DPI for visualizations

 2. Testing Speed: